dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 	            47, 	47, 	32, 	99, 	97, 	110,
                 32, 	112,    117, 	116, 	32, 	97,
                 ...
+	            125, 	10, 0 };
+            // can put any payload (held in a character array as in Thompson's
+            // paper) here, before the rest of the code

+            // Don't modify below.
+            #include <stdio.h>

+            // the C code for thompson's replicating program, more-or-less. int main() {
+            ...

     This is all you need to automatically generate the self-reproducing program based on `Figure 1`.
 This will hopefully shake out any